krogk/Pytsdr/README.md

 ## Acknowledgements

-Huge thank you to Dr. David Hutchings [dchutchings](https://github.com/dchutchings) of University of Glasgow for his teaching that this project is based on.
+Huge thank you to Professor David Hutchings [dchutchings](https://github.com/dchutchings) of University of Glasgow for his teaching that this project is based on.

 <!-- AgroPi Wiki -->
 ## Wiki